ttarlov/tweet-bot/README.md

 ## Intro

-[NightmareJS](http://www.nightmarejs.org/) is an awesome highlevel webscraping and browser automation library built ontop of electron.
-This repo is a good starting place to be able to use it with some default setups ontop of heroku using the following instructions.
+[NightmareJS](http://www.nightmarejs.org/) is an awesome, highlevel webscraping and browser automation library built on top of electron.
+This repo is a good starting place to be able to use it with some default setups on top of heroku using the following instructions.
 [Read more](http://blog.oscarmorrison.com/nightmarejs-on-heroku-the-ultimate-scraping-setup/)

 ## Getting started
 - `git clone --depth 1 git@github.com:oscarmorrison/nightmare-heroku [new-project-name]`